MetPX/sarracenia/doc/subscriber.rst

   2016-01-14 18:13:01,416 [INFO] sr_subscribe NWS 0003 starting
   peter@idefix:~/test$

-will start up some sr_subscribe processes as configured by CMC.conf and others to match NWS.conf.
-Sr stop will also do what you would expect.
-As will sr status.
+will start up some sr3 processes as configured by CMC.conf and others to match NWS.conf.
+Sr3 stop will also do what you would expect.
+As will sr3 status.
 Note that there are 5 sr_subscribe processes start with the CMC configuration and 3 NWS ones.
 These are *instances* and share the same download queue.